Stay in Locally-Owned, Eco-Friendly Lodgings

 Also don’t be fooled by any travel operators who claim to have reduced their impacts or become “net zero,” carbon neutral or carbon negative by paying money to other businesses that propose to “offset” their carbon emissions.

-While it is impossible for a person or business to erase or reduce their own negative impacts by having someone else engage in positive impacts, supposedly on behalf of the other person’s or business’s behalf, such schemes might be fine in terms of actions one can support in addition to reducing one’s own environmental footprint where they live and conduct business — if these schemes actually worked to reduce and absorb carbon emissions, that is.
-Unfortunately, however, a recent study has revealed that carbon “offsetting” projects not only don’t work as claimed, they are actually harming the environment.
+It’s impossible for a person or business to erase or reduce their own negative impacts by having someone else engage in positive impacts, supposedly on behalf of the other person’s or business’s behalf.
+Such schemes might be fine in terms of actions a person can support in addition to reducing their environmental footprint where they live and conduct business — if these schemes actually worked to reduce and absorb carbon emissions, that is.
+Unfortunately, a recent study has revealed that carbon “offsetting” projects not only don’t work as claimed, they are actually harming the environment.
 And most have been found to be harmful to local communities and economies, in subtle but profound ways, as well.

 A wide variety of eco-friendly travel options